zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/env-marketplace/env-marketplace.md

 ## Introduction

 This lab walks though the process of provisioning Oracle Spatial Studio (Spatial Studio) using the Oracle Cloud Marketplace.
-The Oracle Cloud Markplace provides apps and services provided by Oracle and 3rd parties.
+The Oracle Cloud Marketplace provides apps and services provided by Oracle and 3rd parties.
 Details are available [here](https://docs.oracle.com/en/cloud/marketplace/marketplace-cloud/index.html).

 Estimated Lab Time: 20 minutes

 ### Objectives

 In this lab, you will:
-* Install Spatial Studio from the Oracle Cloud Marketplace
+* Learn how to install Spatial Studio from the Oracle Cloud Marketplace
-* Perform initial launch of Spatial Studio and set repository schema
+* Learn how to set Spatial Studio repository schema on initial launch

 ### Prerequisites